leanflutter/flutter_flipperkit_plugins/packages/flipperkit_fish_redux_middleware/README.md

 ## Discussion

-If you have any suggestions or questions about this project, you can discuss it by [Telegram](https://t.me/lijy91) or my wechat.
+If you have any suggestions or questions about this project, you can discuss it by [Telegram Group](https://t.me/flutterdebugger) or my wechat.

 ![](http://blankapp.org/assets/images/wechat_qrcode.png)